verrannt/brain2speech-diffusion/README.md

 ### Experiment collection

 Examples of how experiments can be run.
-Given parameters may need to be changed.
+Given parameters need to be changed.

 In case only a subset of all available GPUs should be used, add `CUDA_VISIBLE_DEVICES=<id>,<id>` before calling the script.